datarobot/datarobot-user-models/model_templates/python3_keras_vizai_training_joblib/README.md

-## Python Keras Vizai Training Model Template
+## Python Keras Visual AI Training Model Template

 This model is intended to work with the [Python 3 Keras Drop-In Environment](../../public_dropin_environments/python3_keras/).